ppy/osu-wiki/wiki/Ranking_Criteria/osu!taiko/en.md

 - **Patterns on snaps faster than 1/8 are disallowed.** These patterns are too complex for the target audience of this difficulty level.

 #### Guidelines
-- **1/8 patterns should not be longer than two notes.** It may be used for songs which follow a swing beat.
-Anything longer is very situational and normally too complex.
+- **1/8 patterns should not be longer than two notes.** Anything longer is very situational and normally too complex.
 Patterns like this should be followed by a rest moment.
 - **1/4 patterns should not be longer than nine notes.** Anything longer is likely to be too straining for the target audience of this difficulty level.
 - **Main snapping should consist of mostly 1/2 and occasional 1/1 rhythms.** 1/4 rhythms may be used more frequently at this level of difficulty.
 - **Try to insert at least 1 rest moment which is 1/1 or longer after 16/1 to 20/1 of continuous mapping.** Longer periods of continuous mapping may put too much strain on players of this difficulty level and shorter rest moments would count as continuous mapping.